Dreamin' (Dom Dolla song)

 "Dreamin'" is a song by Australian record producer Dom Dolla featuring American singer and songwriter Daya.
 It was released on 7 February 2025 and debuted at number 33 on the ARIA Singles Chart.

-At the 2025 ARIA Music Awards, the song was nominated for Song of the Year, Best Solo Artist, Best Dance/Electronic Release, Best Video, Best Engineered Release and Best Produced Release.
+At the 2025 ARIA Music Awards, the song won Best Dance/Electronic Release and was nominated for Song of the Year, Best Solo Artist, Best Video, Best Engineered Release and Best Produced Release.

+At the 2026 Electronic Dance Music Awards, it was nominated for Music Video of the Year, the Anyma Remix for Remix of the Year and it won Tech House Song of the Year.

 Music video

 The Kyle Caulfield and Shevin Dissanayake directed music video was filmed in Tokyo, Japan.